xuejcak/flca/README.md

 The FLCA is open-source, under the lesser GPL version 2.1 license.
 You are free to copy the code and use it as you like.

 ## Installation and run
 The core of the code is changed from the FLCT, and is written in C, which is called by the main Python code.
 The library fftw3 and Python modules numpy, astropy, skimage, ctypes are necessary.
-After editting the ./source/Makefile for the fftw3 path, you may enter the ./source directory and compile the C file in the terminal:
+After editting the ./source/Makefile for the fftw3 path, you may enter the ./source directory and compile the C file in Bash:
 ```bash
 cd (where flca.py is)/source
 make
 ```
 After that, there should be a new file ./source/flca.so.
 For running the code, you and use the GUI, or edit the input.txt and run flca using Python3.
-For the first mode, run the following code in the terminal
+For the first mode, run the following code in Bash
 ```bash
 python3 flca_gui.py
 ```